 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.

 At Humshaugh First School these values are reinforced regularly and in the following ways:

 We promote Democratic rule throughout the school.
-Pupils have the opportunity to have their voices heard through our very active Student Council, through regular Pupil questionnaires and talking to school staff about aspects of their learning and life in school.
-The election of student council representatives takes place using pupil votes.
+Pupils have the opportunity to have their voices heard through our very active School Council, through regular Pupil questionnaires and talking to school staff about aspects of their learning and life in school.
+The election of School Council representatives takes place using pupil votes.
 Children also have the opportunity to take part in discussions during weekly assemblies where, due to the nature of a small school, all voices are heard and all contributions valued.
 Children are also encouraged to share and discuss matters of concern to them, within classes.

 The Rule of Law: